A voice for

 Hemp seed oil is wonderfully lubricating and is perfect for nervous constipation with dry and hard stools as it soothes inflamed mucus membranes.
 It is a superb demulcent laxative.

-• Into the heart of Hemp Seed
+• Into the heart of hemp seed

 Hemp Seed Oil is packed with Essential Fatty Acids, specifically Omega Oils.
 Omega Oils are incredibly restorative to the whole body with a particular focus upon the nervous system and the heart.
 The Omega Oils help to reduce inflammatory build up in the digestive system, the skin system and also in the circulation and the heart providing long term protection and relief from chronic conditions.